mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips.md

 \end{align}
 $$

-where in the first line the sum is split into terms with $i<k$ (which vanish when hit by the derivative), the term with $i=k$ (the first insise the square brackets), and those with $i>k$; in the second line, the terms are differentiated and $s_{j}$ factors are taken out.
+where in the first line the sum is split into terms with $i<k$ (which vanish when hit by the derivative), the term with $i=k$ (the first inside the square brackets), and those with $i>k$; in the second line, the terms are differentiated and $s_{j}$ factors are taken out.
 When the expectation is maximised, this partial derivative will be zero for each $1\leq k\leq n$.
 We can assume that $s_{j}\neq 0$ for all $j\neq n$ - in other words, for any non-final date, the strategy always assigns a non-zero probability to waiting for a future date.

 Letting $\tilde{s}_{i}$ be expectation-maximising values of the thresholds, we obtain a recurrence relation: